Hank Schrader

-Henry R. Schrader ASAC is a fictional character in the AMC drama series Breaking Bad and its spin-off series Better Call Saul.
-He is portrayed by Dean Norris and was created by series creator Vince Gilligan.
-Hank's character development over the course of the series and Norris's performance have been critically acclaimed.
+Henry R. "Hank" Schrader ASAC (/ʃreɪdər/) is a central character in the American crime drama series Breaking Bad portrayed by Dean Norris and created by Vince Gilligan.
+A special agent of the DEA, Hank is the brother-in-law of protagonist Walter White.
+After Walter becomes an enigmatic drug lord known as "Heisenberg", Hank spends the majority of the series trying to apprehend "Heisenberg", unaware of his true identity.
+Hank's character development over the course of the series and Norris's performance have been critically acclaimed, with many labeling him as the true hero of Breaking Bad.

+Norris returned to the role in a guest appearance in the fifth season of the spin-off series Better Call Saul.

 Character biography

 Henry R. Schrader is the brother-in-law of main character Walter White, and is a Drug Enforcement Administration (DEA) agent in Albuquerque, New Mexico.
 Throughout the series, he leads the investigation of the methamphetamine cook "Heisenberg"—unaware that the elusive drug kingpin is his own brother-in-law.
-Hank is also faced with numerous threats from the rival drug cartels which takes a toll on Hank's mental health as the series progresses, and eventually starts taking more extreme measures to find "Heisenberg" and arrest him.
+Hank is also faced with numerous threats from the rival drug cartels, which take a toll on his mental health as the series progresses; and eventually starts taking more extreme measures to find "Heisenberg" and arrest him.

 Background

 Hank was a special agent with the DEA, where he rose through the ranks to become the supervisor of all investigations handled by his Albuquerque office, under the watchful eye of ASAC George Merkert (Michael Shamus Wiles) and SAC Ramey.
 He is married to Marie (Betsy Brandt), with whom he has no children.
 He is close to his family-by-marriage, the Whites: Walt, his wife (and Marie's sister) Skyler (Anna Gunn), and their son Walter Jr. (RJ Mitte).
 In contrast with the mild-mannered Walt, Hank is extroverted, ambitious, and apparently fearless, eager to take on dangerous investigations to further his career.
 Beneath his tough, unflappable exterior, however, he struggles with some of his own vulnerabilities: he had cold feet when it came to marrying Marie, and despite his ambition, he is afraid to move outside his comfort zone at work, primarily due to the effects of PTSD since killing Tuco Salamanca and subsequent bloody encounters during drug busts in El Paso.

 As a hobby, Hank home brews his own beer, which he bottles under the name "Schraderbräu".
 After he gets shot by the Salamanca cousins, he spends part of season 4 taking up mineral collecting, much to Marie's chagrin.